Have you tried every diet known to man and still can’t lose weight?

 This tipping point will change as your metabolism heals and you will likely need fewer carbohydrates over time when your body develops the ability to regulate glucose again.

-What you eat in the morning is not independent of what you will end up eating at night.
-Remember, a low-calorie and healthy meal is neither low-calorie nor healthy if it leads to binging later.
+What you eat in the morning is not independent from what you will end up eating at night.
+Remember, a low calorie, healthy meal is neither low calorie nor healthy if it leads to binging later.
 We are talking about finding what is healthy for YOU.

 When you make the necessary changes in your diet and exercise to balance metabolism, it helps you learn a process, not a protocol.

 Be a detective, not a dieter.
 Be your own best doctor!

 If the metabolism isn’t balanced, supplements targeted to boost and balance the metabolism will not be as effective and can even be harmful.
 Supplements should be used as supplements, and again, not relied on for the results an appropriate diet and lifestyle can provide.
 Only when the metabolism has healed will supplements like green tea extract be effective.